garrardkitchen/resume/content/blog/principles.md

 ...refactor refactor

-Don't save up this until the end of a piece of work ... you're bound to miss something and possibly add to your team's tech debt.
-Plus, if it's a commit to a draft **PR**, you'll get your _ass_ chewed by your peers!
+Don't save this until the end of a piece of work ... you're bound to miss something and possibly add to your team's tech debt.
+Plus, if you push your commits to a **PR**, you'll get your _ass_ handed to you by your peers!

 Things to consider here are **DRY** and **TDD**.
 Both will nudge you towards a proper refactoring effort.